archy-bold/wordle-go/README.md

 ## Run

-Run the command with no arguments to play a game with a random word.
+Run the command with no arguments to play a game with today's word.

 ```bash
 ./wordle